-- Configured NIM master running AIX 5.1 or later with AIX recommended maintenance level 5100-03 or later - The NIM master must have bos.alt\disk\install.rte installed in its rootvg and the SPOT which will be used.

-- The level of the fileset, which includes the bos.alt\disk\install.rte file and bos.alt\disk\install.boot\images file, on the NIM master rootvg, lpp\source, and SPOT must be at the same level. - The client (the system to be migrated) must be at AIX 4.3.2 or later. - The client must have a disk (or disks) large enough to clone the rootvg and an additional 500 MB (approximately) of free space for the migration.
-The total amount of required space will depend on original system configuration and migration customization. - The client must be a registered NIM client to the master. - The nim master must be able to execute remote commands on the client using the rshd protocol. - The client must have a minimum of 256-512 MBs of memory. - A reliable network, which can facilitate large amounts of NFS traffic, must exists between the NIM master and the client. - The client's hardware should support the level it is migrating to and meet all other conventional migration requirements.
+- Configured NIM master running AIX. - The NIM master must have bos.alt_disk_install.rte installed in its rootvg and the SPOT which will be used. - The level of the fileset, which includes the bos.alt_disk_install.rte file and the bos.alt_disk_install.boot_images file, on the NIM master rootvg, lpp_source, and SPOT must be at the same level. - The client must have a disk (or disks) large enough to clone the rootvg and an additional 500 MB (approximately) of free space for the migration.
+The total amount of required space will depend on original system configuration and migration customization. - The client must be a registered NIM client to the master. - The nim master must be able to execute remote commands on the client using the rshd protocol. - The client must have a minimum of 512 MB of memory. - A reliable network, which can facilitate large amounts of NFS traffic, must exists between the NIM master and the client. - The client's hardware should support the level it is migrating to and meet all other conventional migration requirements.

 Note: If you cannot meet the alternate disk migration installation requirements 1-10, perform a conventional migration.
-For information on the conventional migration installation method, see "Migrating AIX" on page 130.
+For information on the conventional migration installation method, see "Migrating AIX" on page 347.
 If you cannot meet requirement 11, no migration installation is possible.

 Before performing an alternate disk migration installation, you are required to agree to all software license agreements for software to be installed.
-You can do this by specifying the -Y flag as an argument to the alternate disk migration command or setting the ADM\ACCEPT\LICENSES environment variable to yes.
+You can do this by specifying the -Y flag as an argument to the alternate disk migration command or setting the ADM_ACCEPT_LICENSES environment variable to yes.